StRobertCHSCS/ICS4U-PCP/README.md

 - Adapting to a new programming environment

 ## High-Level Learning & Action Outline
 As best you can, provide a general outline of how you will dedicate your time from now until mid-June.
 You can outline in units of weeks for now.
-For example, if you were to work towards creating an iOS application, an outline could look like this:
 - Brainstorm application functionality - 1 Week
 - Learn c# - 4 Weeks
 - Development - 6 Weeks